-NOTE: At the publication of this agenda, the sub-committee of the Measure "BB" Advisory Committee was in the final stages of recommending committee membership to fill open positions that arose after several resignations.
+NOTE: At the publication of this agenda, the sub committee of the Measure "BB" Advisory Committee was in the final stages of recommending committee membership to fill open positions that arose after several resignations.
 The Measure "BB" Advisory Committee will be meeting on June 22, 2009 to finalize the recommendations; an update will be issued prior to the Board meeting on June 25, 2009.

 COMMENT: Copies of the 7 applications received by the April 30, 2009 deadline have been provided to the Board of Education under separate cover and are on file in the Office of the Superintendent.
 The sub-committee reviewed the applications and selected 4 for interviews.
+At the June 22, 2009 meeting, the Measure BB Advisory Committee recommended the appointment of three individuals to the committee.

 BACKGROUND: At the Board of Education Meeting of April 19, 2007, the Board approved the name change from the Ad Hoc Facilities Committee to the Measure "BB" Advisory Committee.
-At the Board Meetings of June 13 and June 28, 2007, the Board appointed a total of Seventeen (17) members.
-Since that time, four (4) members have resigned and the designated member from the City of Malibu has been seated for replacement of the original member.
-It is anticipated that the Measure "BB" Advisory Committee will recommend three (3) new members be appointed at this time.
+At the Board Meetings of June 13 and June 28, 2007, the Board appointed a total of seventeen (17) members.
+Since that time, four (4) members have resigned and the designated member from the City of Malibu is currently vacant.
+It is anticipated that the Measure BB Advisory Committee will recommend three (3) new members be appointed at this time.
+The District will be contacting the City of Malibu to fill the currently vacant, designated position.